 If you want to keep your cash really liquid, consider a money market account.
 Money market accounts typically offer higher interest yields than standard savings accounts; some allow check writing as well.
-While these rates are lower than some of the other investments detailed here, there is no penalty from drawing your money from a money market and parking them somewhere else.
+While these rates are lower than others, there’s no penalty from drawing money from a market then parking them elsewhere.

 A cursory look at top funds reveals some remarkable interest rates for these accounts: Ever Bank’s Yield Pledge fund offers a 1.11% interest rate, while Capital One boasts a 1% rate (on a $10,000 balance).